Closed Orbits of Dynamically Convex Reeb Flows: Towards the HZ- and Multiplicity Conjectures: Symplectic homology

 In what follows, it is convenient to adopt the following convention; cf.\ Section \ref{sec:SH-pers}.
 Namely, we will purely formally treat the domain $W$ as a collection of ``closed orbits'' with action zero.
 By definition, these orbits are in one-to-one correspondence with the bars in $\SH(W;\F)$ beginning at zero; each of these orbits has one-dimensional symplectic homology concentrated in the degree of that bar and there are $\dim\H(W;\F)$ such bars.
 For instance, when $W$ is star-shaped it contributes one orbit $[W]$ that has action zero and degree $n$.

 Local symplectic homology spaces are building blocks for the filtered symplectic homology.
 This principle can be formalized in several ways.
-For instance, assume that $a$ is the only point of $\CS(\alpha)$ in an interval $I$.
+For instance, assume that $a$ is the only point of $\CS(\alpha)$ in the interior of an interval $I=[t,s)$.
 Then